jumpingrivers/namer/README.md

 ## Installation

-Available at your own risk from this repo using:
+Install the dev version from this repo using:

 ``` r
 remotes::install_github("lockedata/namer")